 - Highly processed foods, foods high in saturated fats, histamine-rich foods, and foods high in added sugar and alcohol could worsen eczema symptoms.

-- Consuming a well-balanced, eczema-friendly meal plan can significantly affect skin health and effectively manage eczema symptoms.
+- Consuming a well-balanced, eczema-friendly meal plan may significantly affect skin health and help manage eczema symptoms.

 - Stay mindful of how the diet affects eczema, consider a food elimination diet if necessary, and seek professional guidance to maximize skin health and overall well-being.